Fort Johnston (North Carolina): Colonial

-Before the construction of Fort Johnston, British settlements along the Carolina coast lacked fortifications to protect them against pirates and privateers, and numerous Spanish attackers exploited this weakness.
-In response to these attacks, Governor Gabriel Johnston in 1744 appointed a committee to select the best location to construct a fort for the defense of the Cape Fear River region.
-France meanwhile declared King George's War against Britain in 1744.
-The Governor of South Carolina agreed to lend ten small cannons for the fort.
-Facing increasingly bold Spanish privateer raids, the General Assembly of North Carolina colony in April 1745 authorized the construction of "Johnston's Fort" near the mouth of the Cape Fear River.
-In spring 1748, the legislature appropriated 2000 pounds, and construction finally began.
+Prior to the construction of Fort Johnston, Early British settlements on the Carolina coast had very few fortifications, leaving them exposed to piracy and privateering.
+Spanish raiders in particular took advantage of this vulnerability.
+In 1744, as King George’s War began between Britain and France, Governor Gabriel Johnston appointed a committee to identify an appropriate site for a fort to defend the Cape Fear River.
+The governor of South Carolina agreed to supply ten small cannon for the work.
+With Spanish privateering growing more and more aggressive, the North Carolina General Assembly in April 1745 authorized construction of “Johnston’s Fort” near the river’s mouth, and in the spring of 1748 appropriated 2,000 pounds to start building.

-Two Spanish privateers in summer 1748 intended to seize slaves working on construction of the fort.
+Two Spanish privateers in summer 1748 intended to seize enslaved persons working on construction of the fort.
 Finding none at the time of their raid, the privateers sailed upriver and attacked Brunswick, North Carolina by sea and land, looting the town and taking hostages over two days.
 The local militia eventually drove the raiders back to their ships, but the Spanish privateers continued to bombard the town for a third day.
 Only after one privateering ship accidentally exploded and sank did the fleet retreat toward the sea.

 Although Governor Johnston declared the fort complete in April 1749, work on the fortification, the first in North Carolina colony, continued to progress well into the 1750s.
 North Carolina garrisoned the fort with a few dozen militia soldiers and used it for coastal protection and as a quarantine station for incoming mariners.
 The militia men included Captain Robert Howe, first stationed at Fort Johnston in 1766.